hmfaysal/hmfaysal-omega-theme/README.md

 * Twitter Bootstrap 3
 * Option to set featured image that wraps your post in header and footer
 * Custom Javascript to emphasize the first paragraph `p:first-child` of your post
-* Variable templates for articles, quotation and status updates
+* Variable templates for articles, quotation, video, photo and status updates (post types)
 * Display Equations via Native MathJax Support
 * Plugin-free/Github Pages Deployment Ready
 * Read time Calculator: Calculation of post read-time based on word count (Via Liquid Tags instead of a plugin)